Facebook Twitter Instagram YouTube

 Written on: March 7th, 2018 in Wetland Assessments

-By Kenny Smith, DNREC, Wetland Monitoring & Assessment Program
+By Kenny Smith, DNREC, Wetland Monitoring and Assessment Program

 Wetlands provide many vital benefits to the State of Delaware, like habitat for all kinds of plants and animals, improved water quality, and erosion control.
 Another benefit that wetlands provide is flood control.
 Wetlands have the ability to collect and store storm waters and lessen flooding down river, and we are working on a project to study just that.